neptune-ai/docs/docs/workspace-project-and-user-management/projects/assign-people-to-project.rst

 .. note::

     Only a project Owner can assign people to the project.
-Learn more about :ref:`project roles <administration-roles-in-project>`.
+Learn more about :ref:`project roles <administration-user-roles>`.

 1. In the Project panel, click **Settings**, then click the **People** tab.